astorDev/fluenv/asp-net-core/article.md

       Hosting environment: Production
 ```

-There are a few [Host variables](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-8.0#host-variables) out there.
-But studying `ASPNETCORE_ENVIRONMENT` and `ASPNETCORE_URLS` seems to be the most important and should give us enough knowledge to operate fluently with any hosting variable.
+There are quite a few [Host variables](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-8.0#host-variables).
+But `ASPNETCORE_ENVIRONMENT` and `ASPNETCORE_URLS` seem to be the most important and studying them should give us enough knowledge to operate fluently with any other hosting variable.

 ```sh
 export ASPNETCORE_URLS=http://+:5100 && dotnet run && unset ASPNETCORE_URLS